Addictions vol. 6: Interventions for Teens with Web/Technological Addiction - 6 CE's

 Questions

-8. According to Flanagan, what is the primary engine of MySpace's stupendous growth?
+8. According to Flanagan, what is the primary engine of social media's stupendous growth?

-9. According to Briggs, what can lead people to overcompensate in what they say when communicating electronically?
+9. What can lead people to overcompensate in what they say when communicating electronically?

 10. In extreme cases, with what do children/adolescents with IAD have trouble?

-11. According to Dr. Chambers, what makes adolescents more prone to addiction?
+11. What makes adolescents more prone to addiction?

 12. What problems can distractions like the internet and increasing homework cause in teenagers?

-13. Teen venues like MySpace, Xanga and Facebook--and the ways they can personalize their IM personas--meet what teen need?
+13. Teen venues like Facebook--and the ways they can personalize their IM personas--meet what teen need?

 14. A survey of 267 pairs of teens and parents in the Los Angeles metropolitan area revealed what about Mypace supervision ?